 III.
 Outpatient: During the full outpatient rotation the intern will work in the outpatient rehabilitation department, providing both individual and group interventions.
 Interns will complete in-depth psychological and neuropsychological assessments, and will provide individual psychotherapy with or without embedded cognitive remediation.
 Interns will also co-facilitate cognitive remediation groups, which are currently being delivered remotely.
+Interns may also have the opportunity to attend a SCI support group.
 The outpatient department routinely sees individuals with diverse rehabilitation diagnoses; however, interns will primarily see individuals with acquired brain injury, spinal cord injury or those with adjustment issues secondary to acquired disability.
 Each intern will be supervised by two supervisors (Dr. Serova and Dr. Putnam) within the outpatient rotation.

 The "mini rotation" in the outpatient department runs for the entire training year for all students, and gives interns the opportunity to participate in longer, more intensive psychotherapy with their patients.
 Students will carry a caseload of up to five psychotherapy cases; it is expected that some cases will be inherited from prior trainees, but that interns will also build their caseloads during the year.
 As such, it is also hoped that this rotation affords students the opportunity to work with patients across the spectrum of care.
-For example, a student may work with a patient in our inpatient functional unit, then follow them for psychotherapy as an outpatient.
+For example, a student may work with a patient in our inpatient cognitive unit, then follow them for neuropsychological assessment and cognitive remediation as an outpatient.
+Supervision for the mini rotation is with Dr. Serova and Dr. Putnam.